konstantinos-p/FeTa_Fully_Connected/README.md

 <B>fera_main.py</B>: These function corresponds to the implementation of the FeTa algorithm.

-<B>utils.py</B>: These function includes the implementation of the Hard Thresholding algorithm.
+<B>utils.py</B>: This function includes the implementation of the Hard Thresholding algorithm.